debugmen/debugmen.github.io/_posts/2022-02-18-enabot_series_part_1.md

 It has some http headers at the beginning, but I know binwalk will still be able to extract it easily, so I just leave them.

-I run binwalk with -evM so that it extracts it recursively, and prints the outputs verbosely.
-We now have the extracted firmware through an update interception.

 ### Dumping the flash
 The firmware can also be obtained by dumping the flash.
 This can be done by removing the spi flash chip from the board, and then reading it with a spi flash reader.